OliverOakley/project_two/README.md

 * In doing so, the Jenkins user SSHs into each machine and sets their roles according to the playbook.

 ## Testing:
+### Setup:
+As there are four services in this microservice application, each service needs to be tested.
+As such, in each service there is a testing folder, in which the tests for that particular service are written.
+The testing is automated as part of the Jenkins Pipeline, and is the first stage so that if a test fails, the build will stop before it tries to deploy broken code.
+The Jenkins Pipeline runs the tests by executing the 'test.sh' file, found in the scripts folder.
+Executing this script does a number of things:
+1. Firstly, it installs the virtual environment plugin for python3.
+2. It then creates a new virtual environment.
+3. It activates this new virtual enviornment.
+4. Installs all of the required software on to this virtual environment from the requirements.txt file.
+5. It then tests each service individually by:
+    * Defining which service to test (e.g. service1).
+    * Restricting the coverage to that service only (e.g. cov=service1).
+    * Reports the coverage of the tests for that service, and what parts of the source code have been missed by the tests (e.g. cov-report=term-missing).

+The software used for the testing is determined in the requirements.txt file, and is as follows:
+* pytest - Framework that the tests are written in.
+* pytest-cov - Package for pytest that allows us to see the code coverage of the tests.
+* Flask-testing - Framework for testing Flask applications.
+* mock - Python testing library that allows us to mock objects for testing using patch.

+The tests for each service, and their coverage, is outlined below.
+### Service 1 Tests: